 I was so anxious on the car ride there, I could hardly focus.
 Luckily, my HB had his game face on and read through the entire home inspection report before we stepped inside.
 I’ve got to hand it to the sellers, they cleaned up the place real good.

 But I’ve seen enough HGTV know when I’m really looking at a shack with an accent wall and a fancy-looking kitchen backsplash.
 That and it was also obvious that the basement suite they boasted about was totally illegal.
 While walking through it my HB almost hit his head on the ceiling twice.

 There were also a few major issues noted in the inspection report.
 There was evidence of water damage in the basement and possible knob and tube electrical.

 Basically, even though the sellers made the place look nice, all of their work would have to be reversed in order to fix all of the problems they hid.
 We walked away relieved that we just avoided a major money pit.
 Let’s hope those bullies know what they’re in for.

 So that was my first experience house hunting in Toronto.
-It was pretty stressful and eye-opening, but spirit isn’t crushed (just yet anyway).
+It was pretty stressful and eye-opening, but my spirit isn’t crushed (just yet anyway).

 Even though we haven’t found anything good enough to bid on, we’re confident that the right place will appear at the right time.
-Until them, I’m so glad we live in an apartment with even floors and no crazy odours.
+Until then, I’m so glad we live in an apartment with even floors and no crazy odours.